tannerr-dev/pockist/README.md

 ---

-Update: I am making this repository the self hosted version of this project.

-I may later create a public facing Pockist Cloud SAAS.

----
 This website is a progressive web app.
 This means it runs a service worker in the browser that runs the app offline and locally.
 All data is stored locally.
 When you want to shre, you can create a temporary list or note that is then transferred to the cloud.
 The link and data is deleted after 24 hours.

 I am using golang with sqlite on the backend with html, css, and javascript on the frontend.